Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

 Black Friday and Cyber Monday are all about careful, consistent, and customized marketing.

-Personalized email campaigns are the call-to-action that will facilitate returning customers and grow their loyalty whilst fostering brand equity.
+Personalized email campaigns are the call-to-action that will ensure returning customers.
+Plus, you can grow their loyalty whilst fostering brand equity.

 You can create hashtags for Twitter, use images on Instagram, or customize your profile across all platforms to show your Black Friday and Cyber Monday engagement.